gammarf/grf_sphinx/client.rst

 Client
 ******

+ The client software runs on the distributed nodes.
+From the interface the user can start and stop jobs that utilize the radio hardware attached.
+Below is an image of the client software in action, folowed by an array of RTL-SDR radios used by a client.

  .. figure:: _static/images/client.jpg
     :align: center

-    ΓRF client software

  .. figure:: _static/images/array.jpg
     :align: center

-    An array of RTL-SDR SDRs, used by a client

 Installation